Honghao-Zheng/Personal-Project/README.md

 node app.js
 ```

 This will start the development server at http://localhost:3000.
+(The connection address of the server, client, and MongoDB can be customised in the env file under the client/src and server folders)